scalawithcats/scala-with-cats/src/pages/applicatives/validated.md

 If any rules fail we should return a `List` of the error messages.

-To implement this complete example we'll need to combine rules in sequence and in parallel
+To implement this example
+we'll need to combine rules
+in sequence and in parallel.
 We'll use `Either` to combine computations in sequence using fail-fast semantics, and `Validated` to combine them